macOS-Dell-Latitude-E7470/macOS-Dell-Latitude-E7470/README.md

 # Dell Latitude E7470 macOS Big Sur (OpenCore)

-## Important [OpenCore 0.6.6 update]
+## Important [OpenCore 0.6.6 update and newer]

-* There are some changes that need to be followed to update to OpenCore 0.6.6 from previous versions(OpenCore 0.6.5 and below)
+* There are some changes that need to be followed to update to OpenCore 0.6.6 and newer from previous versions(OpenCore 0.6.5 and below)

 * Please read [this Reddit Post](https://www.reddit.com/r/hackintosh/comments/lb2456/psa_opencore_066_will_require_you_to_jump_through/) and [this page](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#updating-bootstrap-in-0-6-6) from Dortania guide before proceeding.